MAXILLA ANATOMY

 • Maxillary hiatus — large irregular opening

-• Leads into maxillary sinus
+• Leads into your maxillary sinus

 • Partially covered by adjacent bones in life